 Personal mail is always a delight, especially letters and cards with interesting or colorful stamps, and a personal note.
-All types of cards are most welcome, but my favorites are single view cards with pictures of your country - UNESCO World Heritage sites, scenery, buildings, local people, city views, etc. Among non-view cards, I LOVE Inge Look's old ladies, Norwegian trolls, Diddl, maps, and cards reflecting local culture.
+All types of cards are most welcome.
+If you want suggestions, my favorite international cards are single view cards with pictures of your country - UNESCO World Heritage sites, scenery, buildings, local people, city views, etc. Among non-view cards, I LOVE Inge Look's old ladies, Norwegian trolls, Diddl, maps, and cards reflecting local culture.